Unknown's avatar

 Ronald Raab, C.S.C.,serves as religious superior at Holy Cross House, a medical and retirement home for the Congregation of Holy Cross, Notre Dame, Indiana

-Ash Wednesday, February 14, 2024, The Prayers of the Faithful
+The Third Sunday of Easter, April 14, 2024, Cycle B, The Prayers of the Faithful

 We pray to the Lord.